rsdoiel/antenna/north_america.md

 ---

-## Millions of US voters choosing new president between Harris and Trump
+## US voters choose between Kamala Harris and Donald Trump

 date: 2024-11-05, from: VOA News USA

-Millions of Americans are voting Tuesday to pick a new U.S. president, deciding whether to elevate Vice President Kamala Harris to become the country's first female leader or return former President Donald Trump to the White House that he lost in the 2020 election.

-Polls show that Harris, the Democratic candidate, and Trump, her Republican challenger, are locked in one of the closest contests in decades, with the winner to begin a four-year presidential term in January.
+Poll results began pouring in late Tuesday in the tight presidential contest between Vice President Kamala Harris and former President Donald Trump, with both notching early wins in their respective strongholds in a historic poll that could see the U.S. elect its first female president.

+Trump, who is seeking to return to the White House after his 2020 loss, grabbed his home state of Florida, swinging the early tally into his column with that state's 30 electoral college votes.
+Harris, as expected, locked down several smaller states on the East Coast.
+The winning candidate needs 270 electoral college votes, out of 538, to win, and some states were not expected to finish counting before Wednesday.
+The winner will begin a four-year presidential term in January.

+Political analysts predicted that the race would come down to just seven political battleground states, where surveys show the two candidates are within 2 percentage points of each other — making them too close to call.

 Watch related report by Kane Farabaugh: